 Yes the tyre sensors all come with batteries installed and also 4 spare batteries to put in the glovebox.
-And for replacement batteries they take a common CR type battery that you can buy from supermarkets etc. Also yes we do sell spare wheel sensors and parts if needed.
+And for replacement batteries they take a common CR1632 type battery that you can buy from supermarkets etc. Also yes we do sell spare wheel sensors and parts if needed.
 Spare sensors are here.

 Do I need to balance my tyres after installing the sensors?